Help & Documentation

 db:

-image: mariadb:11.8
+image: mariadb:12.1.2

 # ... rest of the db service config

-Important: If you are switching from an existing MySQL setup, you must first remove the old database volume to avoid data corruption.
-Run docker compose down -v
+Important: If you are upgrading across MariaDB major versions, remove the old database volume to avoid data corruption.
+Run docker compose down -v before running docker compose up --build with the new MariaDB image.
+This will delete all existing data.

-before running docker compose up --build
+docker compose up -d --build scheduler.

 Project Structure